9 Normality Assumption

 \[\begin{align*} \mathbf{z}' \mathbf{M}\mathbf{z} &= \mathbf{z}' (\mathbf{V}\boldsymbol{\Sigma}\mathbf{V}') \mathbf{z}&& \text{using the spectral decomposition of $\mathbf{M}$} \\ &= (\mathbf{V}' \mathbf{z})' \boldsymbol{\Sigma}(\mathbf{V}' \mathbf{z}) \\ &= \mathbf{w}' \boldsymbol{\Sigma}\mathbf{w}&& \text{since $\mathbf{w}= \mathbf{V}' \mathbf{z}$} \\ &= \sum_{i=1}^n [\boldsymbol{\Sigma}]_{ii} w_i^2 \\ &= \sum_{i=1}^{m} w_i^2 && \text{since only the first $m$ entries are equal to $1$} \\ &\sim \chi^2_m && \text{by definition of the $\chi^2$ distribution} \\ \end{align*}\]

-Using step 1 and 2, we can conclude that:
+Combining the results from Steps 1 and 2, we conclude that:

 \[ \hat{\sigma}^2 = \frac{\hat{\mathbf{e}}'\hat{\mathbf{e}}}{n-p} = \frac{\sigma^2}{n-p}\frac{\hat{\mathbf{e}}'\hat{\mathbf{e}}}{\sigma^2} \sim \frac{\sigma^2}{n-p}\chi^2_{n-p} \]